User best practices, recommended workflows, and rules of engagement.

 Campaigns to Manage Multiple Leads

-Example: Create a Campaign to manage Leads gathered from business cards at the from Bioforward Wisconsin Annual Meeting / Conference.
+Example: Create a Campaign to manage Leads gathered from business cards at the Bio-forward Wisconsin Annual Meeting / Conference.

 Chatter is a social feed communication tool.
 It is used to track conversations between Users by tagging (@UserFirstLastName) on an organization's Account.
 Note: Users cannot run Reports on Chatter activity.
 It is best to use New Note or New Event-Meeting in Activity to enter formal meeting notes for better Reporting practices.

-Example: The American Family Insurance UW Relationship Management Team interact with Am Fam staff members on a regular basis, all in an effort to steward the campus wide partnership.
+Example: The American Family Insurance UW Relationship Management Team interacts with Am Fam staff members on a regular basis, in an effort to steward the campus-wide partnership.
 They use Chatter to provide updates and feedback on the partnership.
 This practice allows for more effective and accurate communication, rather than emailing back and forth.

 Users can create and utilize email templates, saving time while communicating with Contacts and Leads.
 To start, search in the 9-Dot App Launcher for "Email Templates", then select "New Email Template" and create.
-As a User you receive very common inquiries such as, "when is the next career fair, or "where does a company go to license a technology patent owned by UW"?
-For efficiency the User should create the outline for an email reply with an Email Template.
+If a User receives very common inquiries such as, "when is the next career fair?”, or "where does a company go to license a technology patent owned by UW?", the User should create the outline for an email reply with an Email Template for efficiency.
 The User can save this in the Public Folder for other Users to utilize.

-Engagement represent key milestones in the partnership with an Account.
-This may include a site vite to a company, or a day visit on campus to meet with research faculty and career services staff.
+Engagements represent key milestones in the partnership with an Account.
+This may include a site visit to a company, or a day visit on campus to meet with research faculty and career services staff.
 Creating an Engagement on an Account allows the User to manage the tasks and communication associated with this milestone interaction.

 Engagement Name (* See rule for Multiple Accounts)